Skip to content

 4. The National Museum of Ireland – Country Life

 This is the fourth and smallest part of the National Museum of Ireland.
 Unlike all the three museums we mentioned above, which are situated in Dublin and relatively close to one another, this one is very far.
 It is located in Turlough Village, eight kilometres from County Mayo, which, in turn, is over 250 kilometres away from Dublin.
-The National Museum of Ireland Country Life is also the most recently established one.
-It was opened in September 2001 and since then has been welcoming over 100,000 visitors every year.
+The National Museum of Ireland Country Life is also the most recently established.
+It was opened in September 2001 and has been welcoming over 100,000 visitors every year.

 Leave a comment